 Over the past 30 years, Bond University has developed a thriving journals program with a broad portfolio of faculty-run titles.
 At the helm is Scholarly Publications & Copyright Manager Antoinette Cass, who oversees Bond’s publishing initiatives.

-One of the primary challenges Cass faced as she worked to expand Bond’s journal program was trying to keep track of a patchwork of peer review and publishing tools their editors were using.
+One of the primary challenges Cass faced as she worked to expand Bond’s journal program over the years was trying to keep track of a patchwork of peer review and publishing tools their editors were using.
 It was difficult for her to know how each journal was faring and how she could best facilitate workflows within various software systems.
 So, in 2019, she set out to find a new way to manage and host Bond’s journals, ultimately deciding to migrate all their titles to Scholastica’s peer review system and fully-OA publishing platform.

-Now, as a Scholastica admin, Cass can easily monitor editorial operations across Bond’s titles.
-And their editors can move accepted manuscripts straight to publication without tedious file and metadata transfer steps like before.
+Now, as a Scholastica admin, Cass can easily monitor editorial operations across Bond’s titles with access to peer review analytics for each journal.
+And their editors can import accepted manuscripts straight from Scholastica’s peer review system to our publishing platform without tedious file and metadata transfer steps like before.

 “I really liked what I learnt about Scholastica.
-It came through as a very adaptive and well-structured platform that would do everything we needed and more,” said Cass in a blog interview about Bond’s transition experience.
+It came through as a very adaptive and well-structured platform that would do everything we needed and more,” said Cass in a Scholastica blog interview about Bond’s transition experience.

-Cass also uses Scholastica’s peer review system analytics to get a bird’s-eye-view of how Bond’s journals are doing overall.
+Cass uses Scholastica’s peer review system analytics to get a bird’s-eye-view of how Bond’s journals are doing overall.
 She checks high-level stats to assess editorial operations, including the average number of manuscripts assigned to each editor, each journal’s average time to a first manuscript decision, and average days to a decision by editor.
 “I really like all those touch points so I can see how everyone is traveling,” she said.
 “Library Services has provided the platform, and we have a vested interest in making sure all of the journals using it do well.”

-Spartan Medical Research Journal uses Scholastica to streamline peer review and produce articles in PMC-ready XML
+SMRJ uses Scholastica to streamline peer review and produce articles in PMC-ready XML

-“Relying on email and Word docs [for peer review] was getting pretty difficult,” former Assistant Editor Sam Wisniewski explained in a blog interview.
+“Relying on email and Word docs [for peer review] was getting pretty difficult,” former Assistant Editor Sam Wisniewski explained in a Scholastica blog interview.
 “So we started talking about ways to streamline that process.
 At the same time, we were getting our application ready to submit to PubMed Central for indexing, and that’s when we realized we needed XML.
 So it was good timing when we found Scholastica and realized it could help us with both those things.”

-Since Scholastica’s digital-first production service and OA publishing platform seamlessly integrate, the SMRJ team can submit typesetting requests and access all their finished articles in one place.
-“With Scholastica’s formatting, articles are also looking fancier, and they are more interactive for readers than before,” said Chief Editor William Corser.
+“With Scholastica’s formatting, articles are looking fancier, and they are more interactive for readers than before,” said Chief Editor William Corser.
 “You can click on citations, and they pull up the reference.
 You have nicer graphics, and the journal looks more polished overall.”

 Precision Nanomedicine reaches its indexing goals with the help of Scholastica

-Since using Scholastica’s OA publishing platform to launch Precision Nanomedicine (PRNANO), the official journal of the European Foundation for Clinical Nanomedicine, its editors have been able to rapidly grow the journal’s readership and gain an Impact Factor.
+Since using Scholastica’s OA publishing platform to launch PRNANO in 2018, its editors have been able to rapidly expand the journal’s readership, gaining an Impact Factor in the process.

 “First, we applied to DOAJ, which provides the credibility you need early on,” said Balogh.
 “This was very easy with Scholastica because the journal website template has a place for all the necessary information.
 And, once a journal is admitted to the DOAJ, Scholastica offers an integration to start indexing new articles automatically.”